England | Scotland | Wales | Northern Ireland | Ireland

 The health visitors offer appointments either at baby clinic or at other times by arrangement.

 We have facilities for undertaking minor procedures which would otherwise mean a visit to hospital.

 Your doctor will advise you if you need minor surgery and you will be added to the list.
-Minor surgery sessions are held approximately every two months and are carried out by Dr Burke.
+Minor surgery sessions are held approximately every two months.

 Appointments with the Practice Nurse

 Appointments can be made with the practice nurse for a wide variety of treatments, advice or care, including